goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Realizing Your Skills.md

 ## Skills

 In *The Path of a Hero*, your character is defined by a set of core qualities that determine how capable they are at manifesting their heroic or villainous intentions into the world around them.
 These qualities, referred to as their **Skills**, are essential in shaping your journey from a budding hero (or villain) by describing your strengths and areas of growth.
+These Skills are Aptitude (APT), Spirit (SPR), Stamina (STA), Speed (SPD), Accuracy (ACC), and Power (PWR).

-- **Aptitude** represents your character's natural talent and intelligence.
+**Aptitude** represents your character's natural talent and intelligence.
 It's a measure of problem-solving ability, strategic thinking, and the capacity to learn and adapt to new information and experiences.
 High aptitude characters excel in devising plans, realizing the crucial nuances to high-stress and complex situations, and utilizing their Quirks in creative ways.

-- **Spirit** reflects your character's determination, courage, and willpower.
+**Spirit** reflects your character's determination, courage, and willpower.
 Tied deeply to the energies of your Quirk, it's driving force behind their ability to overcome fear, resist control, stand unwavering against intimidation, see through deceptions, and persevere through insurmountable challenges.
 Characters with a strong Spirit are more resistant to psychological attacks and more easily navigate the social complexities brought on by the actions of the people around them.
 Spirit is essential for those who lead or aspire to be the moral compass of their team.

-- **Stamina** indicates your character's endurance, resilience, and overall health.
+**Stamina** indicates your character's endurance, resilience, and overall health.
 It determines how much damage they can absorb before being overwhelmed, how long they can exert themselves, and their ability to recover from injuries or fatigue.
 High Stamina is vital for front-line fighters and those who serve as their as the shield for their fighters.

-- **Speed** measures your character's agility, reflexes, and overall quickness.
+**Speed** measures your character's agility, reflexes, and overall quickness.
 It affects their ability to dodge attacks, react to sudden changes, and take initiative in combat.

-- **Accuracy** reflects your character's precision, focus, and timing.
+**Accuracy** reflects your character's precision, focus, and timing.
 It's critical for landing attacks from a distance or against an elusive target.
 High Accuracy ensures that characters can take advantage of weaknesses in an opponent's form.

-- **Power** denotes your character's raw physical strength and the intensity of their Quirk.
+**Power** denotes your character's raw physical strength and the intensity of their Quirk.
 It influences the damage they deal, the effectiveness of their physical and Quirk-based attacks, and their ability to overpower obstacles or enemies.
 Characters with immense Power are fearsome in direct confrontations.

 ### Quirk Focus

 Every Quirk has a corresponding Skill that serves as the anchor for the abilities called a **Quirk Focus**.
 The nature of Quirk you created in ["Unlocking Your Quirk"](Unlocking%20Your%20Quirk.md) may naturally associate itself with a Skill, but you are allowed to make a case to the Gamemaster as to why any one of the Skills could be conceptually appropriate for your character's Quirk.